-Carrot cake pancakes are the perfect easy Easter morning breakfast.
+Carrot cake pancakes are the perfect easy Easter morning breakfast or easter brunch.
 All the fabulous flavor of carrot cake in sweet carrot and spice pancakes.

 I seem to be on a pancake kick, because when I came up with the idea for carrot cake pancakes, I couldn't shake it until I had created it.

-I'm sure thousands upon thousands of people have come up with this idea before I did, but rather than go looking for a recipe to adapt, I just turned to our family favorite plain pancake recipe and started improvising, until I had created a light, fluffy, carrot-filled pancake with just the right amount of sweetness.
+I'm sure thousands upon thousands of people have come up with this idea before I did, but rather than go looking for a recipe to adapt, I just turned to our family favorite plain pancake recipe and started improvising based on our favorite carrot cake recipes, until I had created a light, fluffy, carrot-filled pancake with just the right amount of sweetness and carrot cake spices.
+These tasty pancakes have all the fabulous flavor of a piece of carrot cake.

 They could easily just be called carrot pancakes, but I decided to call them "carrot cake pancakes" and the kids went nuts for them.
 It's all in the presentation.